fedetm/TheSportsApp/README.md

 - Use of Git during the project (commits will be reviewed)
 - Any added value you want to add to the project

-To evaluate the efficiency of your application, it will be taken into account to what extent it manages to satisfy the aforementioned requirements, its good programming practices and how it improves what it has been proposed to do.
+In order to evaluate the efficiency of your application, it will be taken into account to what extent it manages to satisfy the mentioned requirements, its good programming practices and how it improves what it has been proposed to do.